tripathivinay82/tripathivinay82.github.io/python_notes.md

 			 id(x) => 4350477840
 			* The integer result of calling id is known as the object’s identity.4 No two objects in memory can have the same identity.

-- Sequences: List and Dict:
+- Sequences: List and Tuple:

      - LIST []